 As likes, clicks and followers have become more important to businesses and our lives, a whole industry has grown: click farms.
 You may have read about click farms, maybe via news reports that a well known celebrity inflated their followers with bought clicks, or how the proliferation of ‘fake news’ is often backed by news factories.
-If you’re a regular reader on this blog, you’ll have noticed that we mention click farms quite a lot.
+If you’re a regular reader of this blog, you’ll have noticed that we mention click farms regularly.
 But, what is a click farm?

 There are a couple of famous images of click farms doing the rounds online.
 One is from the HBO series Silicon Valley, where the final shot of one episode shows a warehouse full of Indian people clicking away on computers like a dystopian cyber-cafe.

 Another shot is of a real click farm in China, with rows and rows of phones linked together and operated by a lone worker.

 Although the Silicon Valley image is fiction, it is very much rooted in real life.
 And, of course the image of the lady with the wall of phones is taken from an actual click farm – so perhaps this is what they’re really like?

 For this article, I spoke to several people who work in the paid traffic industry to find out the truth about these mysterious operations.
 Names of all contributors have been changed at their request.